Public holidays in Palestine: Ottoman Palestine

-In the Ottoman Empire, each non-Muslim religious group had its own community called millet, which were self-governing.
-These communities had their own court systems, languages, and religious practices.
-The government made convenants with these religious communities, ensuring their freedom to worship, and their access to religious buildings.
-They provided security and healthcare for pilgrims, and stockpiled food before holidays, such as Easter, a holiday that usually resulted in a large influx of pilgrims.
-They also, however, increased surveillance, worried that holidays might provoke nationalist sentiment.
+During the period of Ottoman rule, Palestine was administered as part of the Ottoman Empire from 1517 until the early 20th century.
+Ottoman authorities governed the region through a system of administrative districts while allowing considerable autonomy to religious communities through the millet system.

+Under this system, each recognized non-Muslim religious community formed a millet, which functioned as a self-governing community responsible for many of its internal affairs.
+These communities maintained their own court systems, languages, and religious practices, particularly in matters such as family law and education.

+Ottoman authorities also established agreements with religious institutions to ensure access to places of worship and to maintain order during major religious events.
+The administration provided security and medical assistance for pilgrims visiting religious sites, and food supplies were often stockpiled ahead of major holidays such as Easter, when large numbers of visitors arrived in cities such as Jerusalem.
+At the same time, officials sometimes increased surveillance during these gatherings due to concerns that large crowds could lead to political or nationalist unrest.

 Mandatory Palestine

 In Mandatory Palestine, the weekly holiday was observed on Sunday by the Palestine Government, reflecting the Christian influence of the British administration.
 However, the diverse religious demographics of the region meant that different communities observed their sabbath on different days.
 For Muslims, the sabbath was Friday, while Jews observed Saturday as their holy day, and Christians continued to observe Sunday.
 This arrangement allowed for some flexibility in commercial and social activities, as businesses and individuals could choose their day of rest based on their religious practices.

 Several significant Islamic holidays were observed in Mandatory Palestine, reflecting the region's majority Muslim population.
 The Nabi Musa festival, which commemorates the Prophet Moses, was one of the most prominent and involved large gatherings and processions.
 Additionally, Muslims celebrated the major Islamic holidays of Eid al-Fitr, marking the end of Ramadan, and Eid al-Adha, commemorating the willingness of Ibrahim (Abraham) to sacrifice his son as an act of obedience to God.
 The Mawlid, celebrating the birth of the Prophet Muhammad, was another key religious observance.

 Other Islamic observances included Islamic New Year's Day (Hijri New Year), marking the beginning of the Islamic lunar calendar, and Isra Wal Miraj, which commemorates the night journey and ascension of the Prophet Muhammad.
 These events were marked by religious ceremonies, special prayers, and communal gatherings throughout the Muslim communities in Palestine.

 These religious observances were integral to the cultural and social life of the Muslim population in Mandatory Palestine and contributed to the diverse and multi-religious environment of the region during the British mandate.